 Hobble Creek Canyon is a place I spent a lot of my time growing up, the mouth of the canyon is in Springville/Mapleton and it goes up past the Reservoir, Golf Course and parks.
-The canyon splits and right fork goes up and over the mountain down into Diamond Fork Canyon, it’s a nice road and I recommend it for sure.
-Left fork goes to many cabins and eventually to Wallsburg but it’s a really rough road.
+The canyon splits and right fork goes up and over the mountain down into Diamond Fork Canyon, it’s a nice road Left fork goes to many cabins and eventually to Wallsburg but it’s a really rough road.

 Making of the Hobble Creek Canyon Parkway